Constable Arthur Lowe

 During 2019, the FQPM commenced a project to locate the burial places of those former officers whose names appear on the Honour Roll.
 During this project, the headstone to Arthur Lowe’s grave was located.
 The area where he was buried was not converted into parkland and his headstone was located lying askew on the ground near the position of the original plot.
 The FQPM set about to restore the grave and ensure that the headstone was secured in an upright position.
 T Wrafter & Sons were engaged to undertake the restoration.

 As an interesting side note, the headstone reveals that Lowe’s wife (Janet Lowe) died on 26 June 1915, aged 45 years.
-Lowe’s infant son (Arthur James Lowe), who was just two months old at the time of Lowe’s death, died two months later.
+Lowe’s infant son (Arthur James Lowe), who was just six months old at the time of Lowe’s death, died two months later.
 Lowe’s other son (Herbert George Lowe) was killed in action in France on 29 October 1917, aged 27 years.
 Strangely, his war records indicate he and two other Australian soldiers were killed instantly by a shell while proceeding up Broodseinde Gully in Belgium heading to the front line.
 The three soldiers were buried in a common grave in Pill Box Cemetery near Ypres.
 His body was later exhumed and reinterred in the Hoogle Crater Military Cemetery 4km east of Ypres.
 Herbert George Lowe was a member of the 25 Battalion AIF.

 Constable Arthur Lowe’s touchstone on the Queensland Police Memorial.